Asabeaaa/special_topics_ds/part2-lab/Part2_Lab_Log.md

 ## Step 6: Toolchain reflection
 1. Ollama:

-What worked well?: I could test models such as Llama, Mistral, and Qwen locally and run comparisons on their outputs easily.
+What worked well?: I could test models such as Llama, Mistral, and Qwen locally and run comparisons on their outputs easily based on certain prompts.
 What frustrated you?: I couldn't immediately find the models I was reviewing on Hugging face on Ollama.
 Especially when trying to find the exact versions.

 2. Hugging Face: What would you check before using a model in a client project?